shebashio/bigbang/docs/understanding-bigbang/package-architecture/mimir.md

 While Mimir is a promtheus-compatible storage backend, it does not expose the prometheus UI.
 It is expected that Mimir will be consumed entirely via its API.
-Prometheus does have an administrative interface that is useful for debugging and diagnostics, but the Big Bang team does not expose this by default.
+Mimir does have an administrative interface that is useful for debugging and diagnostics, but the Big Bang team does not expose this by default.

 ### Storage